-The trip encompasses an introduction to the principles of geological fieldwork, including rock and mineral identification, measurement and interpretation of geological features, and geological mapping.
-This course takes place in Almeria Province in southern Spain in May.
+The course provides comprehensive introductory training in all aspects of geological fieldwork, including rock and mineral identification, structural measurement and interpretation, igneous, sedimentary and metamorphic processes, and geological mapping.
+The course takes place in Almeria Province, southeastern Spain, in May.

 Pyrenees, Spain (Geology, Geology & Geophysics only)

 This 10 day fieldtrip focuses on the spectacular structural and sedimentary geology of the Spanish Pyrenees.
 We spend the first part of the trip looking at regional-scale thrust faults and basins in Catalonia, which formed during the building of the Pyrenean mountains 40-50 million years ago.
 The second part of the trip looks at the sedimentology and complex deformation history of the area around the town of Ainsa in neighbouring Aragon.
 This trip is designed to show how mountain building, erosion and deposition shape the geology we see around us, and trains students to 'read' the geological history of a region from structural and sedimentological observations.

 NW Highlands, Scotland (Geology, Geology & Geophysics only)

 Over two weeks students spend time studying the metamorphic, igneous and structural process of the Caledonian mountain belt of Scotland.
 Throughout the trip there is a strong emphasis on developing mapping skills in preparation for their independent mapping project which follows after the trip.
 Students map a variety of rock types and structures and learn to employ the appropriate techniques in different situations.